 This PowerPoint and all handouts are available for your own private use.
-Please let me know if you would like to get an email notice when I post this on my website so you can access the information.
+Please let me know how to get in touch with you so I can email you how to access the information.
 You can also sign up for my newsletter if you are interested.